craiginiowa/craiginiowa.github.io/src/routes/blog/posts/long-time-no-blog.md

 I guess I just don't have much to say.
 Just look at my Twitter account.
 It's mostly retweets or me reacting to the latest Iowa State football or basketball game.
 Let's face it, I'm a lurker.

-So what's the occasion for this missive?
+What's the occasion for this missive?
 Another quote from that first post:

 _"Generally the thing that motivates me to work on a personal website is the prospect of looking for a new job [or] I fear I’m in danger of being downsized."_